martinfuchs/DepthKit/README.md

 Render frames are 1920x1080 and saved into _RenderBin/ folder underneath the main MediaBin/ (right next to _calibration).
 Each folder is stamped with the scene, composition, and date so nothing will ever be overwritten.

-NOTE: each rendered comp *needs* a camera track.
-Weird stuff may happen if you render without one.
+NOTE: each rendered comp *needs* a camera track with camera points set

 README Edited by James, phew...